 Imperial St. Landry

-Standing under the massive cedar trees of St. Landry Catholic Church Cemetery, there is a calm that will transport you back in time to a place named Opelousas.
-From it’s beginnings as a Spanish Fort to the City of today, it has beckoned people from all ethnic groups to be part of its colorful history.
+Standing under the massive cedar trees of St. Landry Catholic Church Cemetery, there is a calm that will transport you back in time to a place named Opelousas, Louisiana's 3rd oldest city founded in 1720.
+From it's beginnings as a Spanish Fort to the Ci of today, it has beckoned people from all ethnic groups to be pa t of it's colorful history.
 Each person who has been a part of Opelousas and St. Landry Parish has left their mark.
 Epidemics such as Yellow Fever and Typhus claimed many families and this cemetery, consecrated in 1798, reminds you of the lives that were lost.
-For nine months during the Civil War, Opelousas was Capitol of Louisiana.
-In fact, when Union Soldiers occupied the town they even camped out on the church grounds.
+For nine months during the Civil War, Opelousas was Capital of Louisiana.
+In fact, when Union Soldiers occupied the tow they even camped out on the church grounds.
 As with wars before and after the Civil War, here you will find soldiers who fought in every war for what they believed in and the families that remained at home.
-They helped to create a foundation rich in its culture and traditions, one that Opelousas is proud of.
+They helped to create a foundation rich in culture and traditions -- one that Opelousas is proud of.

 We invite you to experience it all.
-Spend some time with the voices from our past and listen to their stories.
-Some are happy while some are sad and others will leave you wanting more.
-You will be amazed at what they are willing to share about their live and the struggles they endured.
+Spend some time with the voices from our past and listen to their stories -- some are happy while some are sad and others will leave you wanting more.
+You will be amazed at what they are willing to share about their lives and the struggles they endured.
 Time and Mother Nature have taken their toll on some of the graves in this cemetery.
 Many buried here are lost forever but those that do remain await your visit.
-You’re always welcome beneath the cedars.
+You're always welcome beneath the cedars.